cysouw/graphicalgrammar/text/german.md

 ### Gelbe (1877) *Deutsche Sprachlehre* {#sec:gelbe1877}

 Theodor Gelbe (1837-1892) was a school director in Stollberg.
 He wrote a textbook about German grammar called *Deutsche Sprachlehre für höhere Lehranstalten sowie zum Selbststudium* [@gelbe1877].
 Apparently this book was not very popular, as it does not seem to have been reprinted.
 A reviewer was very critical of the principle of using a graphical display for the analysis of sentences, which prompted Gelbe to write a quite ironical rebuttal [@gelbe1880].
-In this paper, Gelbe lists various other examples of *Satzbilder*, indicating that this approach is quite widespread and used by respected scholars.
+In this paper, Gelbe lists various other examples of *Satzbilder* (citing Lehmann, Götzinger, Hoffmann, Bauer and Wetzel), arguing that this approach is widespread and used by respected scholars.
 It is clear from his writing, that the idea of *Satzbilder* or *Periodenbilder* is well-known in the community of grammatical researchers by this point in the 19th Century, and that each scholar, including Gelbe himself, uses slightly different conventions:

 > In der Entwerfung der Satzbilder befolgt man verschiedene Grundsätze, deren keiner jedoch bis jetzt sich allgemeine Anerkennung zu verschaffen vermochte. [@gelbe1877: 150]
 >
 > ('Different principles are used in the design of *Satzbilder*, none of which has been able to obtain widespread recognition.')

-Gelbe's approach [-@gelbe1877: 150-153] uses different letters for each clause.
-Clause-final embedding is indicated by a straight line with the placed embedding below.
-The horizontal brace is now used for different kinds of coordination.
+Gelbe's approach [-@gelbe1877: 150-153] seems to be most like the approach from Götzinger (see [@sec:götzinger1836]).
+Like Götzinger, Gelbe uses different letters for each clause.
+However, clause-final embedding is indicated by a straight line with the embedding placed below, while Götzinger uses a horizontal brace.
+Galbe uses the horizontal brace for various kinds of coordination.
 The superscript *v* stands for *Verkürzung*, i.e. shortened.
 As an example, Gelbe's analysis of the example from Lessing in [@next] is given here in [@fig:gelbe1877_152].

 ::: ex
 Wenn uns Gott durch einen seiner Engel – ist zu sagen, durch einen Diener seines Worts – ein Mittel bekannt zu machen würdiget, das Wol der ganzen Christenheit, das Heil der Kirche auf eine ganz besondre Weise zu fördern, zu befestigen: wer darf sich da noch unterstehn, die Willkür des, der die Vernunft erschaffen, nach Vernunft zu untersuchen? und das ewige Gesetz der Herrlichkeit des Himmels nach den kleinen Regeln einer eiteln Ehre zu prüfen? [@gelbe1877: 148, citing Lessing's *Nathan*]